 2- You have kept secret any thoughts, feelings, beliefs, or behaviors from your parents because you fear their disapproval, judgment, or rejection.
 The fear of rejection, abuse, or abandonment is too strong to be fully authentic, and the trauma bond between parents and children is too strong to admit perfect imperfections.

 3- You can’t sit with your parents and openly discuss their perfectly imperfect parenting?
 Even worse, you’re afraid to mention the subject?
 If you’re a parent reading this, you might be finding it very difficult to accept responsibility, but this is simply because, as a child yourself, you were stripped of your own voice, and the child inside of you is fearful of facing up to your own parents.
 To accept what is being said in this article is a threat to the whole emotional upbringing of your childhood – the one that said you must keep your parents happy and keep secret your own trauma, pain, and sadness to get their love and protection.

 4- You excuse, minimize or justify your parent’s perfectly imperfect parenting of you.
 Did your parents hot it yell at you?
-Do you find yourself defending the behavior by saying it was tough love, good for you, made you strong and tough, or even worse, you deserved it?
-Minimizing our parent’s behaviors makes it more likely that we will minimize and condone the poor behaviors of toxic people like narcissists?
-You will overlook the behavior in the same way you did as a child – there is a direct, irrefutable connection between the two.
+Do you find yourself defending the behavior by saying it was tough love?
+It was good for you?
+It made you strong and tough, or even worse, you deserved it?
+Minimizing our parent’s behaviors makes it more likely that we will condone the poor behaviors of toxic people like narcissists.
+You will overlook the behavior in the same way you did as a child.
+There is a direct, irrefutable connection between the two.
 Your adult relationship struggles and dysfunctions directly correlate to the care or lack of care you experienced as a child.

 6: Why do we have to heal it?